nerdap/nerdap.github.com/_posts/2016-01-17-smart-philanthropy---how-to-donate-to-charities.md

 Once the entrepreneurs become profitable enough to pay back your loans they will return your money, usually without interest.

 For example, you can lend money to a farmer in India who is unable to afford fertilizer and pesticides for his crops.
-Once his harvest is successful, he will return your loan using a part of his profits.
+Once his harvest is successful, he'll return your loan using a part of his profits.

 Of course, if their venture fails, you lose your money, but both Zidisha and Kiva invest heavily in keeping repayment rates as high as possible.